khabilepravin/retriever.net/README.md

     // or a list of objects like...
     List<dynamic> objects = new List<dynamic>() { obj1, obj2, obj3 };
     int rowsAffected = dataRequest.Hurl("[dbo].[usp_Test_Insert]", objects);

+What you need to get started with the code.

+1. Visual Studio 2015 Community Edition (Update >= 2)
+2. Framework 4.5+
+3. SQL server/express

+The test project has db script, which sets up the test database to run unit tests against, why moq when you can run aganist actual database.